NEWBORN CARE SPECIALIST

-Booking a Newborn Care Specialist (aka Baby Nurse)
+Booking a Newborn Care Specialist

-We recommend you start your search for a baby nurse as early as the beginning of your 3rd trimester.
-There are Baby nurses that are booked as early as six months in advance.
+We recommend you start your search for a Newborn Care Specialist as early as the beginning of your 3rd trimester.
+There are Newborn Care Specialist that are booked as early as six months in advance.

-How is the baby nurse paid?
+How is the Newborn Care Specialist paid?

 These rates can increase if the provider is a an actual licensed medical professional.

-What accommodations are required for the baby nurse?
+What accommodations are required for the NCS?